Francazal murders: Crimes

-On the evening of May 30, 1989, 23-year-old Isabelle Rabou disappeared near Toulouse; she had been drinking with her friends and slept over at one's house.
+On the evening of 30 May 1989, 23-year-old Isabelle Rabou disappeared near Toulouse; she had been drinking with her friends and slept over at one's house.
 The next morning, her parents and friends, worried that they hadn't heard from her, went to the Toulouse police station to report her disappearance, as it was unlike her to cease contact like that.
 An investigation was launched, but no serious leads were uncovered.
-Not long after, a charred car was found in a field not far from the Francazal Air Base: after examining it, they was declared the car was Rabou's.
+Not long after, a charred car was found in a field not far from the Francazal Air Base: after examining it, it was declared the car was Rabou's.

 Wishing to investigate the base's personnel, the police turned towards the gendarmerie, since ordinary members of law enforcement were barred from entering military bases.
 After examining the files of every paratrooper stationed at Francazal, the gendarmes found no incriminating evidence, putting the investigation at a standstill.

-Then, on the early morning of July 3rd, about twenty kilometers away from Toulouse, a farmer discovered Isabelle's body buried in a field.
+Then, on the early morning of 3 July, about twenty kilometres from Toulouse, a farmer discovered Isabelle's body buried in a field.
 The autopsy established that she had been sexually assaulted and promptly beaten to death.
-Immediately afterward, the police and gendarmes staked out the Francazal Air Base for several days and nights, but nothing out of the ordinary was observed.
+Immediately afterwards, the police and gendarmes staked out the Francazal Air Base for several days and nights, but nothing out of the ordinary was observed.

-On July 13th, another charred vehicle was found in a field not far from Francazal; when the police made the first inspections, they found two bodies, both belonging to young women.
+On 13 July, another charred vehicle was found in a field not far from Francazal; when the police made the first inspections, they found two bodies, both belonging to young women.
 Like Isabelle Rabou, they had been raped and beaten to death.
 Their identities remained unknown for the time being, but by then, authorities were convinced that the three women had been killed by the same perpetrators, who likely worked at the base.
 Police and gendarmerie patrols were strengthened, and after reviewing the employee files, investigators realized that two conscripts had recently deserted: Philippe Siauve and Thierry El Borgi, both 20.
 Arrest warrants were promptly issued for both of them.

-In the early morning of July 18th, in Saint-Romain-de-Jalionas, 62-year-old conservation officer Marcel Douzet receiving a warning that some foxes had been seen in the woods; deciding to investigate, he ventured into the forest to see what was going on.
+In the early morning of 18 July, in Saint-Romain-de-Jalionas, 62-year-old conservation officer Marcel Douzet receiving a warning that some foxes had been seen in the woods; deciding to investigate, he ventured into the forest to see what was going on.
 Around 9 AM, worried that her father hadn't returned yet, Douzet's daughter called in the gendarmes to help search for him.

 Throughout the rest of the day, hundreds of people including local villagers, policemen and an army helicopter set out in search for Marcel.
 At the end of the afternoon, Douzet's rifle was discovered in a cornfield; in the early evening, his body was eventually recovered deep in the woods.